 What factors should colleges consider when admitting applicants?
 About 90 percent of Americans believe high school grades and standardized test scores should be a factor in college admissions decisions.
 Outside of academic accomplishments, many Americans believe that athletic ability, community service involvement and being the first in one’s family to attend college should be considered by admissions committees.
 What few Americans support, however, is favoring applicants whose parents attended that same college.
 So-called legacy admissions receives either major or minor support from 32 percent of Americans, but only eight percent support the use of legacy as a major factor.

 It is easy to understand why public support for legacy admissions is so low.
 Legacy students tend to be wealthier and less diverse than the general pool of applicants.
 Unsurprisingly, students from affluent households perform better academically and can participate in more extracurriculars than their middle and lower-income peers.
 But the unearned advantages don’t stop there.
-As of 2011, legacy status at Dartmouth grants applicants a roughly 250 percent higher likelihood of admission compared to the general applicant pool.
+As of 2011, applicants with legacy status at Dartmouth are admitted at 2.5 times the rate of applicants without, according to a former dean of admissions.
 This legacy preference is blatantly unfair, and it needs to end, starting at Dartmouth.

 The Ivy League still stands as a bastion of financial and social elitism.
 That image has lessened in recent years, but legacy admissions remains as a conspicuous holdover.
 While parental wealth might influence good grades and athletic ability, both of those things still require student effort, making them justifiable grounds for merit-based acceptance.
 Legacy status, by contrast, is purely inherited, and it heavily biases toward wealthy, advantaged applicants.
 Whatever one’s views on race-based affirmative action policies, which give minority students an advantage in the application process, those policies at least aim to right historical wrongs.
 Legacy admissions, by contrast, does not even pretend to make up for inequalities.
 Instead, it undermines meritocracy and perpetuates intergenerational holdings of wealth and power.